 Stainborough Hall and estate was bought by Thomas Wentworth in 1708 in retaliation for not having inherited (as he expected to) Wentworth Woodhouse estate which is a few miles away.
 Wentworth Woodhouse was willed to a distant cousin instead.

 Wentworth Castle Gardens near Barnsley have recently been re-opened to the public.

 The estate now belongs to the National Trust.

-For many years the gardens lay neglected and derelict but for the last couple of years they have undergone restoration by the Wentworth Castle Trust, who started to restore the grounds and opened the gardens to the public a few years ago.
+For many years the gardens lay neglected and derelict but during the last couple of years they have undergone restoration by the Wentworth Castle Trust, who started to restore the grounds and opened the gardens to the public a few years ago.

 Sadly they had to close them soon after as they could not raise enough funds to continue to maintain this extensive estate.

 The National Trust bought the property and once again they are open to the public…and what a joy they are…

 There is still quite a lot of work to do to bring the gardens back to their former glory but their original design is evident.

 The borders at the entrance of the gardens abound with wildflowers including cornflowers, poppies, scabious and many more.
 The views from here, across the estate parklands to the rolling Yorkshire countryside beyond are breathtaking.
 In the distance you can see the temple that belongs to the estate.

 There are various gardens to see, including one laid out in the design of the Union Jack, the azalea garden, fernery and woodland walks.
 Thomas Wentworth also built a castle folly which you can visit too.